 4. Next, take on the internet and cable company.

-It was a very similar experience to the home alarm company; I went from a customer service representative to a customer loyalty representative.
-My cable and internet service had recently increased by over $60 per month, and while I didn’t want to change providers, I was ready to do so if my current provider wouldn’t work with me.
-Thankfully, the customer loyalty rep was able to bring my monthly invoice back to within $6 of my previous, lower bill, saving me over $50 per month.
+This was a very similar experience to the home alarm company: I went from a customer service representative to a customer loyalty representative.
+My cable and internet service had recently increased by more than $60 per month, and while I didn’t want to change providers, I was ready to do so if my current provider wouldn’t work with me.
+Thankfully, the customer loyalty rep was able to bring my monthly invoice back to within $6 of my previous, lower bill, saving me more than $50 per month.

 5. Home mortgage will probably be a bit more involved.